EEkebin/MindMapper/README.md

 # MindMapper

 > A Habit Tracking web application to help manage your habits for personal well being.
-Whether it is dealing with stress of overeating, quit smoking, or exercising daily, MindMapper is an app that is built on a foundation of Open-Source Software and Technologies.
+Whether it is dealing with stress of overeating, tracking nicotine intake, and/or exercising daily, MindMapper makes it easy to help you help yourself.
+MindMapper is an app that is built on a foundation of Open-Source Software and Technologies.
 The following are all of the Technologies used.

 <table>